Dipsingh/dipsingh.github.io/_posts/2022-5-14-IS-IS-Flooding.md

 ## IS-IS Refresher

-Let's do a brief IS-IS refresher.
+Let's do a quick IS-IS refresher.
 We know that IS-IS Packets are of following types:

 1. IS-IS Hello (IIHs)
    - LAN Level1 IIH